calkan/sonic/README.md

 Extract the files into a folder and merge them into a single .out file:

 	cat * >reps.out

+*Alternatively, if the files are inside directories for each chromosome, then use:

+	cat */* >reps.out

 3 - For gap annotations, navigate to the related genome's "Full data set" page and download the description of how the assembly was generated (i.e., http://hgdownload.cse.ucsc.edu/goldenPath/mm10/bigZips/chromAgp.zip is for mouse genome GRCm38/mm10)